Code-Institute-Submissions/SnapCards/README.md

 The timer is constantly displayed on screen as is the flip attempts counts.

 At the start of the game the player will be asked to enter their name, this can then be passed to the endgame overview where the players name and results are displayed.
-This is in the form of how many attempts it tool the user to find all the matches and how many seconds it took them.
+This is in the form of how many attempts it tools the user to find all the matches and how many seconds it took them.

 ## Technologies Used
 ### Bootstrap v4.4.1